 Over three hours long, "Schindler's List" is not an easy movie to watch.
-It deals with the Nazi occupation of Poland, and the roundup and imprisionment of Polish Jews in and around Krakow.
-This beautiful and fascinating European city was spared fundamental Nazi destructions which cities like Warsaw experienced.
+It deals with the Nazi occupation of Poland and the roundup and imprisonment of Polish Jews in and around Krakow.
+Nazi spared This beautiful and fascinating European city from the significant destructions which cities like Warsaw experienced.

 Film in Black and White

 The film was shot in black and white because Spielberg wanted it to come across to viewers in a documentary form.
-He resisted urging from studio administrators to do an archieval copy in color.
-This might be one of the best films that Spielberg has made.
+He resisted urging from studio administrators to do an archival copy in color.
+"Schindler's List" might be one of the best films that Spielberg has made.
 If one listens to his interviews, it is the one most emotionally gripping for him to have done.

 Who was Oskar Schindler?

-Oskar Schindler (Liam Neeson) is depicted as an entrepreneurial German businessman hoping to profit from the Nazi occupation of Krakow; Amon Goeth (Ralph Fiennes), commandant of the Plaszow Forced Labor Camp, is seen as an alcoholic who shoots prisoners from the balcony of his confiscated manor house.
+Oskar Schindler (Liam Neeson), an entrepreneurial German businessman hoped to profit from the Nazi occupation of Krakow.
 Schindler sets up a factory to make enamel cookware and utensils.
+Amon Goeth (Ralph Fiennes), the commandant of the near-by Plaszow Forced Labor Camp, is an alcoholic who shoots prisoners from the balcony of his confiscated manor house.
 Ultimately, as Schindler's unpaid Jewish labor is forced into the labor camp under Gorth's control, Schindler realizes what is happening to his labor force and other Jews.
 He slowly develops a conscience.

 Good versus Evil

-The scene is set for a balancing act between the "good" German - Schindler - and the "evil" German - Goeth.
-Itzhak Stern (Ben Kingsley), a Jewish accountant and financier helps Schindler to run the plant while altering accounting books in order to keep Jews from being sent to concentration camps.
+A balancing act develops between the "good" German - Schindler - and the "evil" German - Goeth.
+Itzhak Stern (Ben Kingsley), a Jewish accountant and financier helps Schindler to run the plant while altering accounting books to keep Jews from being sent to concentration camps.
 Schindler's factory is ultimately refitted for making ammunition.
-This keeps his work force intact and "working."
+The refit keeps Schindler's workforce intact and "working."
 Schindler begins demanding more Jews for his factory with Stern still cooking the books.

 This tale doesn't end in Krakow.
 As the Allies moved east, Germans moved prisoners to the westward concentration camps and gas chambers.
-Schindler petitioned Goeth to let him move his factory to Brinnlitz in the Bohemian border lands with Poland.
-In October, 1944 1,200 Jews travelled out of Krakow to Brinnlitz.
+Schindler petitioned Goeth to let him move his factory to Brinnlitz in the Bohemian borderlands with Poland.
+In October 1944 1,200 Jews traveled with Schindler out of Krakow to Brünnlitz.

 Schindler's machinations took money for bribing and flattering officials.
-By the time that Germany fell to the Allies and the concentration camps were discovered, Schindler lost his initial monetary stake, plus whatever money he made selling wares from his factory.
+By the time that Germany fell to the Allies, and these troops discovered concentration camps, Schindler lost his initial monetary stake, plus whatever money he made selling wares from his factory.

 Symbolism in "Schindler's List"